openvm-org/openvm/book/src/custom-extensions/ecc.md

 # OpenVM ECC

+The OpenVM Elliptic Curve Cryptography Extension provides support for elliptic curve operations.

+## Available traits and methods

+- `Group` trait:
+    This represents an element of a algebraic additive group.
+Therefore it should implements `add`, `sub`, and `double`.
+    - `IDENTITY` is the identity element of the group.

+- `CyclicGroup` trait:
+    It's a group that has a generator, so it defines `GENERATOR` and `NEG_GENERATOR`.

+- `WeierstrassPoint` trait:
+    It's represents a point on a Weierstrass curve, so it extends `Group`.
+    - `Coordinate` type is the type of the coordinates of the point, and it implements `IntMod`.
+    - `x`, `y`, `from_xy` methods are used to get the coordinates and construct a point.
+    - The point supports elliptic curve operations with `add_ne_nonidentity` and `double_nonidentity`.
+    - `decompress`: Sometimes an elliptic curve point is compressed and represented by its `x` coordinate and the odd/even parity of the `y` coordinate. `decompress` is used to decompress the point back to `(x, y)`.

+- `msm`: for multi-scalar multiplication.

+- `ecdsa`: for doing ECDSA public key recovery.

+## Macros

 For elliptic curve cryptography, the `openvm-ecc` crate provides macros similar to those in [`openvm-algebra`](./algebra.md):

 1. **Declare**: Use `sw_declare!` to define elliptic curves over the previously declared moduli.
 For example: